HewlettPackard/shs-governance-model/GOVERANCE.md

 The following code repositories are governed by [insert organization name here] community and maintained under the [insert project name here] namespace.

-* **[SHS Product Stream](https://github.hpe.com/hpe/hpc-shs-product stream):** Main Product Stream codebase. [ this is an example]
+* **[product](https://github.hpe.com/HewlettPackard/product):** Main Product codebase. [ this is an example]
-* **[SHS CFS](https://github.hpe.com/hpe/hpc-shs-cfs):** Product Stream Ansible Codebase for CSM integration procedures

 ## Community Roles

-* **Users:** Members that engage with the Slingshot Host Software community via any medium (Slack, WeChat, GitHub, mailing lists, etc.).
+* **Users:** Members that engage with the <project> community via any medium (Slack, WeChat, GitHub, mailing lists, etc.).
 * **Contributors:** Regular contributions to projects (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
 * **Maintainers**: The [insert project name here] project leaders.
 They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
 Some Maintainers are responsible for one or more components within a project, acting as technical leads for that component.
-Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.
+Maintainers may contribute code and documentation, proactively fix bugs, and perform maintenance tasks for these components.
+Maintainers are responsible for reviewing proposals and PRs including ensuring quality of code.
+Maintainers may be involved in triaging issues.

 ### Maintainers